FranklinMoux/Continuous-Cost-and-Sustainability-Optimization/README.md

 Cost efficiency and implementation of mechanisms that empower application owners to have clear, actionable tasks for cost and sustainability optimization, building upon real-world use cases.

 This workshop uses AWS Workshop Studio, it can be used at AWS-run events.
 An account is provided to you, you will have access only to the us-east-1 region.

+The goal of this section is to help you access this AWS account.
+You may skip this section if you plan to use your own AWS account.

+** Prerequisites **